Telefonica/mistica-ios/Sources/Mistica/Components/Lists/README.md

 #  Lists

 Lists are continous group of text with images and/or controls.
-We currently provide two classes `ListView.swift` and `ListViewCell.swift`.
+We currently provide two classes `ListTableView.swift` and `ListTableViewCell.swift`.

 Lists has two styles of cells `FullWidth`, `Boxed` and `BoxedInverse`